 Although Member-Directed Plan participants do not have access to OPERS health, they do have access to the funds in their Retiree Medical Account.
 These funds can be used to cover health care expenses such as premiums and copays for you and your qualified dependents.

-If you annuitize any portion of your account and select one of the OPERS payment plans, you'll revive a Benefit Change Notice any time there is a change in your benefit.
+If you annuitize any portion of your account and select one of the OPERS payment plans, you'll receive a Benefit Change Notice any time there is a change in your benefit.
 You'll also receive a Benefit Change Notice if there is a change in any deductions to your benefit.
 For example, the notice will show changes such as your cost-of-living adjustment, deductions for health care coverage or Medicare adjustments.

 Benefit Change Notices are sent at the beginning of the year, or any time a there is a change in your amount of your retirement benefit.

 Once you retire and begin receiving a benefit from OPERS, your retirement benefit must be reported on your federal income tax return.